kerns/craft-on-ddev/README.md

 This command will:

-1. Copy your local SSH keys into the container (handy if you are setting up [craft-scripts](https://github.com/nystudio107/craft-scripts/))
+1. Copy your local SSH keys into the container (handy if you are setting up [craft-scripts](https://github.com/nystudio107/craft-scripts/) or just want to shell into your project's container with `ddev ssh` )
-2. Start your DDEV project
+2. (Re)Start your DDEV project (a series of networked Docker containers)
-3. Install Composer
+3. (Re)Install Composer and npm, together with their dependencies
-4. Install npm
+4. Do a one-time build of Vite, and start your Vite dev server

-5. Do a one-time build of Vite
+Edit code in `src/` or `templates/` to confirm that changes are being pushed to your browser. (💡: `ddev launch` opens a browser pointed to the domain of your Craft project.
+It works from any location your project's root directory.)

-6. Spin up the Vite dev server
+Subsequently, you can save some time just running `ddev exec npm run serve` to initiate your Vite dev server, but after a `git pull` or other big changes to the codebase you'll want to re-run `make dev`.

-Open up a browser to your project domain to verify that Vite is connected.
-Begin crafting beautiful things. ❤️
+Similarly, to build assets for use in production, stop your Vite server and run `ddev exec npm run build`.
+But run `make build` periodically or after pulling down major changes.

 ## Makefile